pzett/kth_usrp_utilities/README.txt

 UHD driver (see ettus.com).
 Tested against release_003_006_002.

-List of files in the directory:
+List of files used in the paper (files not listed are unrelated to the paper):

 ----------------------------------------------------------------------------
 | File             | Purpose                                               |